StokersWebsite/.github/Research/Ethics.md

 There are [4 main principles of ethical web development](https://www.ethicalweb.org/) that every developer should strive to stick to.

-### web applications should work for everyone
+### Web applications should work for everyone
-A developer should prioratize accessibility so you dont exclude anyone.
+A developer should prioratize accessibility so you don't exclude anyone.
 This also means he should test with real users on all kind of platforms.

 ### Web applications should work everywhere
 When creating an application you should always ofcourse value performance.
 But this also has an impact on its ethical aspects, since this allows everybody to acces your application from pretty much everywhere.

-### web applications should respect a user's privacy and security
+### Web applications should respect a user's privacy and security
 Probably the most important aspect of ethics in software according to most users is Privacy and security.
-This is because if your websites security isnt sufficient people personal information can be leaked.
+This is because if your websites security isn't sufficient people personal information can be leaked.
-This is why you should use https everywehre, secure user data, provide users with clear information about how their information is used and allow users to export their data.
+This is why you should use https everywhere, secure user data, provide users with clear information about how their information is used and allow users to export their data.
 As of for how your website deals with privacy, you should always respect the users preferences.

-### web developers should be considerate of their peers
+### Web developers should be considerate of their peers
 One does this by:
 - Commenting and documenting code
 - properly test code